jennschiffer/wpengine-deplizard/README.md

 ### Deploying the default WordPress installation locally

 Clone the repo, go to that directory in your terminal, and run `vagrant up`.
 You will have a default WP Engine ready installation of WordPress, which you can see at `http://deplizard.loc`.
+It will take you through the steps to setting up the rest of the installation.